oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

     - To proceed, **re-execute the same SQL query in 3 different SQL Worksheet opened in 3 web-browser window** connected with a different user (`DBA_DEBRA`, `SH1` and `APPUSER`)

-       **Note:**
-          -  Attention, only one SQL Worksheet session can be open in a standard browser window at the same time, hence **open each of your sessions in a new web-browser window (Mozilla, Chrome, Edge, Safari, etc) or by using the "Incognito mode"!**
+       **Note:** Only one SQL Worksheet session can be open in a standard browser window at the same time, hence **open each of your sessions in a new web-browser window (Mozilla, Chrome, Edge, Safari, etc.) as well as "incognito" or "private" browing mode.**

           - As a reminder, the password of these users is the same.

              ````